Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 1. Gem-based themes (Recommended):

-    This is the option I reccommend you to use, Gem-based themes are very easy to use and manage, and the installation is very simple, generally you do it like this:
+    This is the option I recommend you to use, Gem-based themes are very easy to use and manage, and the installation is very simple, generally you do it like this:

     ```markdown
     Add this line to your Jekyll site's Gemfile:
-    `gem "your_theme-here"`
+    `gem "your_theme_here"`

     And add this line to your Jekyll site's _config.yml:
-    `theme: your_theme-here`
+    `theme: your_theme_here`

     And then execute:
     `$ bundle`

     Or install it yourself as:
-    `$ gem install your_theme-here`
+    `$ gem install your_theme_here`
     ```

-    (This text was taken from the [jekyll-theme-yat repository](https://github.com/jeffreytse/jekyll-theme-yat), just changed the theme's name to a generic one)
+    (This text was taken from the [jekyll-theme-yat repository](https://github.com/jeffreytse/jekyll-theme-yat), just changed the theme's name to a generic one).

-    The only downside to Gem-based themes is that not every theme is Gem-based, generally, some themes are hosted on github *only*, for that, you'll need to use `jekyll-remote-theme`, which is another great alternative.
+    The only downside to Gem-based themes is that not every theme is Gem-based, generally, some themes are hosted on Github *only*, for that, you'll need to use `jekyll-remote-theme`, which is another great alternative.

 2. `jekyll-remote-theme`: